nhannht/obsidian-historica/README.md

 <div align="center">
 <sub>
-Historica has it own theme—Legend Larva, which Nhan Nguyen had carefully designed, but now you have an option to use semantic theme, which will change based on your current Obsidian Theme
+Historica has it own theme—Legend Larva, which I had carefully (I just joked, haha) designed, but now you have the option to use the semantic theme, which will change based on your current Obsidian Theme
 </sub>
 </div>